Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 - if the percentage is 40%, and there are 500 allocated student numbers, this generates an allocation based on 200 students x £298

 Discretionary bursary allocations are paid in 2 parts - two-thirds in August; one-third in April.
-The first payment for academies is September, reflecting that this is generally the date of first payments to academies.
+The first payment for academies is September, in line with general academy payment schedules.

 Maintained special schools

 Local authorities will also receive discretionary bursary funding to support students at maintained special schools.
-We will use the same data that has been used to generate High Needs Student (HNS) funding for 2018 to 2019.
+ESFA bases allocations on the data used to generate High Needs Student (HNS) funding for the 2019 to 2020 academic year.
 The bursary funding is aggregated and paid as a lump sum to each local authority.
 The local authority is asked to distribute the bursary funding across all their MSS, according to need.

-ESFA will also make discretionary bursary funding available to institutions that start delivering eligible education and training for ESFA for the first time in the 2018 to 2019 academic year when a contract or funding agreement is generated.
+ESFA will make discretionary bursary funding available to institutions that start delivering eligible education and training for ESFA for the first time in the 2019 to 2020 academic year when a contract or funding agreement is generated.

 To be eligible for an allocation, the institution must meet the eligible provision criteria set out at in this guide.
 ESFA may also undertake a financial health assessment of the institution before deciding to allocate funding.

-Extended work placements are likely to increase the demand for help from the discretionary bursary from students.
-They may need to travel further to access their placement and/or incur additional costs for equipment and clothing.
-Institutions delivering extended work placements have access to the Capacity and Delivery Fund (CDF); this funding can be used to support costs for students where necessary, for example, travel costs.
+The roll-out of T levels and industry placements is likely to increase the demand for help from the discretionary bursary.
+Students may need to travel further to access their placement and/or incur additional costs for equipment and clothing.
+Institutions delivering industry placements have access to the Capacity and Delivery Fund (CDF) which can be used to support additional costs for students where necessary.

 The additional funding has been calculated as follows: